 In addition, it’s built with LED work light so you can use the tool comfortably even in dark spaces or at night.

 The batteries are also XR Premium type so it boasts of longer runtime and increased durability.
-It also has its indicator light that gives you the idea how much time you can work.
+It also has an indicator light that gives you an idea how much time you can work.

 What’s the Difference Among DeWalt’s Hammer Drill, Impact Driver, and Driver Drill

 In order to differentiate the products we have above, let’s put them into context by first discussing their tool types in general.
 What are hammer drills, impact drills, and driver drills, in general?
 Which tool to use for which task?

 First, let’s talk about the hammer drill.
 A hammer drill is a tool to use when you need to drill masonry and hard surfaces such as concrete, granite, marble, brick, and other similar materials.

 It works by producing hammering blows toward the direction of the hole.
 Regular hammer drills usually look similar to driver drills while rotary hammers, just like the DeWalt DCH273B, are usually bulkier.